 - Make sure your current door and deadbolt do not have any misalignments.
 You can check that by simply opening and closing your door.
 Does your door open and close with ease?
 If the answer is no, you will need to fix your door alignment before installing a Gate Smart Lock.

 - Make sure you have a strong Wi-Fi signal at the door where you are installing a Gate Smart Lock.
 Gate Smart Lock is Wi-Fi enabled and relies on a strong Wi-Fi signal to operate remotely with your Gate app.
 A simple way to test this is to place the black Demo Block with the Gate Smart Lock on your doorstep while pairing your device.
 Be sure to keep your door closed.
 Doors made from metal can interfere with and weaken your Wi-Fi signal.

 Note: Gate Smart Lock was created to be used on residential and commercial doors rather than outdoor gates (we see the irony).
-While Gate Smart Lock is weather resistant, it is fully weatherproof to withstand direct exposure to heavy rain and snow.
+While Gate Smart Lock is weather resistant, it is not fully weatherproof to withstand direct exposure to heavy rain and snow.
 Also, there is no way to prevent unwanted visitors from manually unlocking a Gate Smart Lock if the battery pod can be easily accessed.

 Look at the current lock on your door where you wish to install your new Gate Smart Lock.

 - If you have a separate deadbolt and doorknob as shown in the green diagram above, you're ready to go.
 Your new Gate Smart Lock will replace your existing deadbolt and work with your existing doorknob.

 - If you have a combo lock as shown in the yellow diagram above, you’ll need to buy and install a separate door handle to accompany your new Gate Smart Lock and replace your existing unit.